- Awesome Music:

 - Retroactive Recognition: James Nesbitt of The Hobbit fame is Finn the pig farmer.

 - Strawman Has a Point: While Lizzie is an awful human being and did try to extort the town out of the money before she tried to call the lotto people until she was killed, what the townspeople are doing is committing fraud and cheating the lotto people out of millions of dollars that are not rightfully theirs.

-Tear Jerker - Jackie's eulogy at the funeral (which could double as a Crowning Moment of Heartwarming).
+- Tear Jerker - Jackie's eulogy at the funeral (which could double as a Heartwarming Moment).
 He's unable to speak about Ned because the lotto man is in the church, so instead he eulogizes Michael—who is sitting in the front row and is able to hear just how much he means to Jackie.